Gentleman-Programming/gentleman-state-manager/projects/gentleman-state-manager/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

-## Build

-Run `ng build gentleman-state-manager-lib` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Description
 Hi everyone ! this is a super easy and comfortable way of using reactive programming to manage the state of your application.
 This library is based on Rxjs Behaviour Subject observables to manage the different states of your application using the concept of a single source of truth.